 While it would be higher than my subscriber base of 1-2k subscribers then, it was nothing impressive.
 It was a given that my blog would grow since I was devoting due time and effort, but 4-5k subscribers weren’t anything to shout about — not if that was my key metric of performance, and not if I had been running the site for two years.

 Finance-wise, I was earning about 1.5-2.5k SGD a month then, a positive start for a new business.
 However, I was focusing on building my business vs. revenue generation, and was not executing any new monetization strategies.
 Hence, I predicted little change in my income a year from then.
 I predicted that I would probably be earning about the same amount.

 Health and fitness-wise, it wasn’t good too.
 I was on a vegetarian diet but was bingeing ever so often and eating junk food here and there.
 I was making an effort to exercise, but it wasn’t as frequent as I would want ideally.
 Prior to that, I was slowly gaining weight year-on-year for the past 5-6 years.
 I predicted I would gain 1-2kg every year moving forward.

 With my relationships, I predicted I would be with the same friends, at the same level of connection, not having moved forward in how we relate with each other.
 With my family, I predicted it would get better since I was making effort, but only marginally so.
 With love, I predicted I would still be single, and not having found someone I was truly interested in.

 The picture I saw was depressing.
-It wasn’t in line the ideal vision I had of myself.
+It wasn’t in line the ideal vision I had for myself.
 For sure, I saw myself to be doing much better in my career.
 I wanted to be at my ideal weight, eating a healthy diet and exercising regularly.
 I desired to have even more meaningful friendships than I was having.
 I wanted to be in the best possible relationship with my family.
 Income-wise, while I was able to sustain myself on that income (in 2009), I wanted to see progress as part of a growing business.